0davidog/Umbra-Report/README.md

 ### Content

 - The Code Institute walkthrough project 'I Think, Therefore I Blog' was used to inform the setup and general structure of this project.
+- A couple of blog posts were written with ChatGPT, these are under the author 'TestUser'.

 ### Media